kelvinlockwood/policies/privacy/index.md

 When you sign up for a FCC product, we ask for identifying information such as your name and email address.
 That’s so you can personalize your new account, and we can send you product updates and other essential information.
 We may also send you optional surveys from time to time to help us understand how you use our products and to make improvements.
 With your consent, we will send you our newsletter and other updates.
 We sometimes also give you the option to add a profile picture that displays in our products.

+You may also have the option to sign up for FCC using a Google account.
+We will ask for permission to access basic information from your Google account, such as your userID, full name, email address, and profile picture.
+You can choose to stop sharing that information with us at any time by going to Google to remove FCC’s access to that account and your ability to use it to log in to FCC.
+As applicable to you, please consult the Google privacy policies to learn more about that.

 We’ll never sell your personal information to third parties, and we won’t use your name in marketing statements without your permission either.

 ### Billing information